 You may need to include log, configuration or sample files in your bug report.
-If some of them are quite big then it is better to upload them to our FTP server in a compressed format (gzip and bzip2 preferred) and include only the path and file name in your bug report.
+If some of them are quite big then it is better to upload them to our HTTP server in a compressed format (gzip and bzip2 preferred) and include only the path and file name in your bug report.
 Our mailing lists have a message size limit of 80k, if you have something bigger you have to compress or upload it.

 Your Linux distribution or operating system and version e.g.:

 Slackware 7.0 + devel packs from 7.1 ...